 Turn 2 – The Federation player considers her options.
 If Sanders can defeat the Dom then he can fire his weapon, however, due to the Commando trait the Acguy can’t be targeted and the Zaku II so close there would be a penalty to firing its cannon.

-So Sanders will use his action to Focus which will let him hit in Melee on a 4+.
+So Sanders will use his action to Focus which gives him +1 Hit in Melee.
 As the attacker he puts his two bonus dice into attack.
 Attacking in Melee gives the Federation [M+1].

 Sanders rolls 9d10 and gets [1,2,4,4,4,5,8,8,9] = 7 Hits